cdmgtri/NIEM.github.io/reference/specifications/ndr/ref/index.md

 ---
   title: Reference Schema Documents
-  short: Reference Schema Documents
+  short: REF
-  icon: fa-sitemap
+  icon: fa-cubes
-  description: Description of reference schema documents.
-  links:
+  description: REFs are NIEM schemas that provide authoritative definitions of broadly reusable schema components and follow a stricter syntax, as specified by the NDR.
+NIEM release schemas are REFs.
+  todo:
-    - url: /reference/artifacts/reference-schema-document/structure/
+  - Needs review.
+  - NIEM recommends again extension schema REFs?
 ---

 Reference schema documents are one of the principal NIEM artifacts.